LukasFlorian/T1000/main.typ

 The #acr("ResNet")-152 architecture does not entirely replicate that from the original paper @heDeepResidualLearning2015.
 Instead, it uses that from the PyTorch implementation, which is known as #acr("ResNet") v1.5 and has been shown to outperform the original architecture @ResNetV15PyTorch.
 The final #acr("FC") layer and average pooling layer are discarded, as they only serve the prediction in image classification, and are replaced by a single convolutional layer.

 In the initial setup, prediction heads are placed on top of each of the major building blocks doubling the number of channels.
 Furthermore, one last auxiliary layer is added in order to attain an additional high-scale feature map.
-For the sake of simplicity, the single auxiliary layer is implemented as part of the #acr("ResNet") base network
+For the sake of simplicity, the single auxiliary layer is implemented as part of the #acr("ResNet") base network.

 As described in @vgg-backbone, the #ssd-resnet is also later adapted to apply #acr("BN") to the inputs to the prediction heads and to perform logistic regression using the sigmoid function by dropping the background class.